jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

   (a) some or all of the persons responsible for collecting the levy:
   (b) some or all of the persons responsible for paying the levy.
 (2) While an order under section 137 is in force, the Minister may, if an arbitrator has been appointed to resolve a dispute, appoint an auditor to conduct an audit of all or any of the persons involved in the dispute.
-(3) No person is qualified for appointment as an auditor unless the person is a chartered accountant (within the meaning of section 19 of the New Zealand Institute of Chartered Accountants Act 1996) or a member, fellow, or associate of an association of accountants constituted in some part of the Commonwealth outside New Zealand, and for the time being approved for the purpose of the audit of company financial statements by the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of the Companies Act 1993, by notice published in the Gazette.
+(3) No person is qualified for appointment as an auditor unless the person is a qualified auditor (within the meaning of section 35 of the Financial Reporting Act 2013).
 (4) No officer or employee of any of the following persons or organisations may be appointed an auditor:
   (a) the Director-General:
   (b) any person responsible for collecting the levy under the order concerned: